Conmaicne: Branches

 The Diocese of Ardagh was established in 1111 as the see for east Connacht.
 Fourteen years later, at the Synod of Kells-Mellifont, its area was reduced to the territory of the Conmaicne Rein and Conmaicne Angalie, south county Leitrim and all county Longford.
 The diocese was commonly called "the Diocese of the Conmaicne".

 Septs

-Known Septs of the Conmhaicne Rein in south County Leitrim were:
+Known Septs in south County Leitrim were: